-(II) of the Act in order to use institutional income and resource rules for the medically needy (selection)
+III) of the Act in order to use institutional income and resource rules for the medically needy (select one):

-Not Applicable
+• Not Applicable

-$\bigcirc$ No
+\bigcirc No

-Voc
+Vas

 C. Statewideness.
 Indicate whether the State requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one):